 - Awarded credits cannot be removed from your transcript.

-Evaluation of official college transcripts are completed within five to seven business days, and you’ll receive an email from the MCC Admissions office.
+Evaluation of official college transcripts are completed within five to seven business days, and you’ll receive an email from the Admissions Office thereafter.
 You can log in to myCommNet to view your accepted credits and degree progress in Degree Works.

-Step 6: Sign Up for Next Step Advising and Register for Classes
+Step 6: Complete New Student Orientation and Register for Classes

 Step 7: Pay for College